-It’s rare that a modern shopping center opens up in Warsaw that doesn’t garner a collective eye-roll from everyone but the property developers themselves.
+It’s rare that a modern shopping centre opens up in Warsaw that doesn’t garner a collective eye-roll from everyone but the property developers themselves.
 However with the opening, or rather the re-opening of Hala Koszyki, the script has been flipped and everyone and their grandmother are rushing to see and be seen in what could easily be called the trendiest building in all of Poland.
-IYP takes a closer look inside and out and gives you the lowdown on this gorgeous new architectural addition to warsaw’s gastronomic, cultural and economic landscape.
+In Your Pocket takes a closer look inside and out and gives you the lowdown on this gorgeous new architectural addition to Warsaw’s gastronomic, cultural and economic landscape.

 THEY JUST DON’T BUILD 'EM LIKE THAT ANYMORE